aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-15-x-x/public-api-changes-in-aspose-words-15-12-0/_index.md

 ### Added option to trim white spaces from mail merge values

 WORDSNET-12650 and WORDSNET-12791 are now resolved.
-In Aspose.Words 15.12.0 an option is added that allows to trim trailing and leading whitespaces mail merge values:
+In Aspose.Words 15.12.0 an option is added that enables to trim trailing and leading whitespaces mail merge values:

 {{< highlight csharp >}}
 Document.MailMerge.TrimWhitespaces = false;